 device

-in this way, using the country code for Taiwan (TWN).We can now use this object to calculate the carbon emissions of a gigabyte, transferred from a regular (not green) host.
+, which contains a key of country and a value that is an Alpha-3 ISO country code.We can now use this object to calculate the carbon emissions of a gigabyte, transferred from a regular (not green) host.
 In the example below, we've used the perVisitTrace

 function.